Eyouel90/Arcade-Game/README.md

 ## Setup
 To run the game
-  1. Download the respository to your locak disk
+  1. Download the respository to your local disk
   2. Open you index.html with your preferred web browser.
   3. ENJOY!!